 Mining

 Find the early warning signs in your crushers, mills, slurry pumps, conveyors, and process circuits before they become downtime, lost throughput, or another unanswered shift handoff.
-Grayson TimeSeries Lite runs deterministic analysis inside Microsoft Copilot and explains what is changing in plain English.
+Grayson TimeSeries lets engineers and operators individually chat with their industrial process data for quick insights with a deterministic and auditable AI agent.

 Use Cases